LettereUniche/TLD-Morphine/README.md

 ## The effects of Morphine
 * Improved rest effect for 8 hours
-* Blurred vision
+* Blurred vision (Requires AlcoholMod)
-* Stumbling
+* Stumbling (Requires AlcoholMod)

 ## Where to find Morphine?
 Currently, `Morphine Vials` and `Syringes` can be found in the Blackrock infirmary.
-A total of 7 vials, 3 syringes, and 3 empty syringes will spawn.
+A total of 5 vials, 2 syringes, and 5 empty syringes will spawn.
+They may be also found in Medical Cargos.
 Morphine Vials can be "harvested" into 3 full syringes each.

+While Morphine Vials and Syringes are intended to be very rare items, Morphine Vials can be crafted with a lot of medical materials as requirements.

 Alternatively, the items can be added using the [DeveloperConsole](https://github.com/FINDarkside/TLD-Developer-Console)